Top tips to successfully navigate your job search

 Utilise LinkedIn to build your online personal brand.
 Invest time to craft a compelling headline and summary.
 The headline is the first thing that appears in search results, along with your name and photo.
 Its purpose is to engage, in 120 characters, a potential contact or recruiter so that they read your full profile.
 The summary can highlight key elements of your experience and skills tailored to your career goals.
 Think about the key phrases/words you want to be known for.
-Watch our LinkedIn Masterclass recording on CCO homepage.

 4. Create an achievement-oriented CV

 Your CV is a strategic marketing document.
 Create achievement-oriented and quantifiable bullet points to present your value to an employer.
 Within the professional experience section, begin each bullet point with an action verb e.g. Researched, Analysed, Designed.
 Then elaborate on each of these by demonstrating how you took this action or why it was important, followed by the outcome and result.
 Visit the BCO resources library to see our recommended 1,2,3 framework for more details and a list of action verbs.